AI for Lawyers

 4. Time Tracking & Billing Narratives

-OpenClaw monitors your work throughout the day and drafts billing entries with proper task codes, detailed narratives, and accurate time increments.
+Point Claude Code at your daily work log and it drafts billing entries with proper task codes, detailed narratives, and accurate time increments.
 No more reconstructing your day at 11 PM.
 It can also flag entries that might trigger client billing guideline rejections.

 Time saved: 2–3 hours/week